Coleridge-Initiative/big-data-and-social-science/README.md

 10. Errors:
 11. Bias:
 12. Privacy:
-13. Notebooks: add intro to specify what got updatedand new data. update data set for bias and add paragraph for inference
+13. Notebooks: add intro to specify what got updated. update data set for bias and add paragraph for inference